l34rn3d/docker-tribesnext-server/README.md

 ## Information
 Tribes 2 dedicated server patched to run in Lan mode and running within Docker under wine.

-*This is does not include TribesNext and uses a LAN patch to run in without it*
+*This is does not include TribesNext and uses a LAN patch to run without it*

 The image will pull required files and install them at build time (providing the sources are live).